-During the year ended June 30, 2021, the House of Representatives entered into the following related party or intergovernmental transactions:
+During the year ended June 30, 2024, the House of Representatives entered into the following related party or intergovernmental transactions:

-- B. The Puerto Rico Electric Power Authority (PREPA) electric power company and government-owned corporation of Puerto Rico responsible for electricity generation, power transmission, and power distribution in Puerto Rico.
-The House of Representatives incurred expenditures regarding the services provided by the PREPA amounting to \$6,765. - C. The Puerto Rico Aqueducts and Sewers Authority (PRASA) Water company and government-owned corporation of Puerto Rico responsible for water quality, water management, and water supply in Puerto Rico.
-The House of Representatives incurred expenditures regarding the services provided by the PRASA amounting to \$2,917. - D. The Superintendence of the Capitol The Superintendence of the Capitol charged us for maintenance expenditures amounting to \$75,977.
+- A. The Puerto Rico Electric Power Authority (PREPA) electric power company and government-owned corporation of Puerto Rico responsible for electricity generation, power transmission, and power distribution in Puerto Rico.
+The House of Representatives incurred expenditures regarding the services provided by the PREPA amounting to \$8,152. - B. The Puerto Rico Aqueducts and Sewers Authority (PRASA) Water company and government-owned corporation of Puerto Rico responsible for water quality, water management, and water supply in Puerto Rico.
+The House of Representatives no incurred in this expenditures for this year.